 Chic restaurants, boutiques, art galleries and markets proliferate throughout the historic district.
-The cobbled streets and bustling waterfront are only a short walk from the Vanderbilt Grace as are a selection of beautiful, sandy and safe beaches, all of which made it to our Top 5.
+The cobbled streets and bustling waterfront are only a short walk from Vanderbilt as are a selection of beautiful, sandy and safe beaches, all of which made it to our Top 6.

 - Visit other Newport mansions: The Preservation Society of Newport County’s mission is to present some of the most stunning mansions to the public.
 These house-museums are absolutely gorgeous, and many of our guests enjoy touring the properties.

 - Enjoy a sunny day on Easton’s Beach: Newport’s largest beach and recreation area, the only one featuring a carousel, aquarium, rentable beach houses and food area.
 A 15-minute walk from downtown Newport or a 5-minute bike or taxi ride will take you to this family-friendly beach.

 - Tour the National Museum of American Illustration: The National Museum of American Illustration exhibits original artworks from its permanent collection which features the ‘Golden Age of American Illustration’ (1895-1945) and historically, the greatest illustration artists.
 Admissions 11.00am-5.00pm on Friday during winter, Friday-Sunday in summer.